mazunki/libprintfmt/README.md

 we build with ncurses to check for colours, it's usually installed anyway, so eh

-alternatively you can slap on `-DNO_COLOR` to just disable colours altogether, which doesn't need ncurses
+alternatively you can slap on `-DNO_COLOR` to just disable colours altogether, which doesn't need ncurses; or specify `-DFORCE_COLOR=8` to hardcode in support for 8 colours (which is what we need for our thing anyway)

 ## usage